GalvanRial-DS/entropic-axis/README.md

 ## DEMO // Reproducing Figures & Statistics

+**Expected output:** The statistical scripts will print model summaries directly to your console.
+The visualization scripts will silently generate and save high-resolution `.png` images in the `results/paper_figures/` directory.
+**Expected run time:** Running any of the individual scripts below takes less than 5 minutes on a normal desktop computer.
 To reproduce the main results of the manuscript:

 1. **Local and Global Statistical Models (Shared Entropic Axis):**